CDC says some vaccinated Americans should wear masks indoors again

 "I hope all Americans who live in the areas covered by the CDC guidance will follow it; I certainly will when I travel to these areas," the president said in a statement.

-His predecessor took sharp issue with the CDC's move.
-In a statement Tuesday night, former President Trump said, "We won't go back.
-We won't mask our children.
-Joe Biden and his Administration learned nothing from the last year.
-Brave Americans learned how to safely and responsibly live and fight back.
-Don't surrender to COVID.
-Don't go back!
-Why do Democrats distrust the science?
-Don't let this happen to our children or our Country."

 Mr. Biden on Thursday is also expected to announce new guidance for federal employees.
-A memo distributed to federal workers on Tuesday said all federal employees, contractors and visitors in "areas of substantial or high community transmission" will be required to wear masks, whether or not they are vaccinated.
+A memo distributed to federal workers on Tuesday said all federal employees, contractors and visitors in "areas of substantial or high community transmission" will be required to wear masks regardless of vaccination status.
 Unvaccinated employees will also be required to maintain social distance from others.
-White House staff will be required to wear masks regardless of vaccination status.
 Mr. Biden is also considering mandating regular testing for unvaccinated federal employees.

 The Department of Veterans Affairs on Monday became the first federal agency to require employees to be vaccinated, with the VA secretary announcing all medical personnel will be required to be fully vaccinated in the next eight weeks.